Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Atomic clock

-Continuous interrogation is beneficial for suppressing the Dick effect \cite{Dick1987,IEEETransUlrtasonFerroelectricsFreqControl.45.887}, where pulsed interrogation of the atomic system induces instability at the frequency corresponding to the period of a single cycle of the experiment.
-Also, continuous interrogation allows feedback on the phase, causing the Allan deviation to scale $\sim1/\tau$ rather than $\sim1/\sqrt{\tau}$.
-This contributes to a quicker estimate of systematic shifts.
-The continuous generation of an ultracold atomic beam for the future development of the continuous optical lattice clock is reported \cite{PhysRevApplied.21.034006}.
+Continuous interrogation helps suppress the Dick effect \cite{Dick1987,IEEETransUlrtasonFerroelectricsFreqControl.45.887}, where pulsed interrogation of the atomic system introduces instability at frequencies corresponding to the period of the experiment cycle.
+In addition, continuous interrogation enables feedback on the phase, causing the Allan deviation to scale $\sim1/T$ rather than $\sim1/\sqrt{T}$.
+This allows for a faster estimation of systematic shifts.
+A continuous generation of an ultracold atomic beam has been reported as a step toward developing a continuous optical lattice clock \cite{PhysRevApplied.21.034006}.

-The rapidly developing technology of optical tweezer arrays is also applied to atomic clocks \cite{Science.366.93,PhysRevLett.122.173201}.
-Some tweezer array systems are designed for Sr and Yb \cite{PhysRevX.8.041055,PhysRevX.8.041054,PhysRevLett.122.143002}, some of which are utilized as atomic clocks.
-There is a report on the stability using $^{88}$Sr atoms \cite{Nature.588.408}, but characterization of the uncertainty has not been reported yet.
-The ability to control atoms individually is advantageous for generating entangled states to enhance the stability, as discussed in the next section.
+The rapidly advancing technology of optical tweezer arrays is also applied to Sr optical atomic clocks \cite{Science.366.93,PhysRevLett.122.173201}.
+A stability study using $^{88}$Sr atoms has been reported\cite{Nature.588.408}, though characterization of the uncertainties has not been documented.
+The ability to control individual atoms is advantageous for generating entangled states, which can further enhance stability, as discussed in Sec. \ref{SecEnhancedClockByEntanglement}.